MileHacker Logo

 • Monitor local weather forecasts from reliable sources when traveling during monsoon or typhoon seasons.

-• Plan activities around weather conditions; consider indoor alternatives during extreme heat or heavy rain.
+• Plan activities in the area of weather conditions; consider indoor alternatives during very hot weather or heavy rain.

 • Pack appropriate clothing for the season to maximize comfort and pleasure.